-Goodwill impairments
+Goodwill impairment

-As at December 31, 2023 the Company's goodwill was \$70 million.
-As disclosed in note 9 of the Company's consolidated financial statements, the Company tests at least annually whether the goodwill asset has suffered any impairment at the cash-generating units ["CGUs"] level.
-The Company has disclosed its valuation approach as well as the significant judgments, estimates and assumptions that were utilized and the result of its analysis in respect of impairment in note 9 to the consolidated financial statements.
+As at December 31, 2024, the Company's goodwill was \$70.011 million.
+As disclosed in note 7 of the Company's consolidated financial statements, the Company tests at least annually whether the goodwill asset has suffered any impairment at the cash-generating units ["CGUs"] level.

+The Company estimated the recoverable amounts of their CGUs based on a Fair Value Less Cost of Disposal ["FVLCD"] approach using a discounted cash flow projection model.
+The Company has disclosed the significant judgments, estimates and assumptions that were utilized and the result of its analysis in respect of impairment in note 7 to the consolidated financial statements.

 Auditing management's annual goodwill impairment analysis was complex, given the degree of judgment and subjectivity in evaluating management's estimates and assumptions in determining the recoverable amount of each of the respective CGUs.
-The recoverable amount is sensitive to significant assumptions included cash flow projections, revenue growth rate, earnings margins, terminal growth rate and after-tax discount rate, which are affected by expectations about future market and economic conditions.
+The recoverable amount is sensitive to significant assumptions including cash flow projections, revenue growth rates, operating margins, terminal growth rate and post-tax discount rate, which are affected by expectations about future market and economic conditions.
 How our audit addressed the key audit matter